-Don’t Doughnuts has a succinct menu of 11 flavours.
-Aspiras, who honed his craft as a pastry chef in top Asian hotels, loves to experiment with flavours – so a new flavour appears every week.
-They’re understated in sweetness and appearance, which sets them apart from the doughnuts most of us are familiar with.
+Don’t Doughnuts has a succinct menu of 11 flavours, with a new flavour appearing each week.
+Understated in sweetness and appearance, these doughnuts are distinctly different to the kind most of us are familiar with.

 The burnt-Basque-cheesecake number is outstanding.
 The top is dipped in sugar and torched to an amber glaze, and a generous amount of blended-to-smooth Basque cheesecake is piped inside.

-The shop space is vibrant.
-There are neon pinks and purples on a backdrop of black, which Aspiras says is a play on the “sinful” nature of doughnuts.
+The shop space is vibrant, featuring a colour palette of neon pinks and purples on a backdrop of black (the owners say it’s a play on the “sinful” nature of doughnuts).
 A large window barters takeaway doughnuts and coffee by All Press.